PE, Health & Wellbeing

 - aim to develop greater awareness about dangers such as obesity, smoking and other activities that can have a detrimental impact on health and wellbeing

 We have a rich and varied curriculum and enjoy excellent resources for teaching PE.
 Each year group has 2 lessons per week – one taught indoors and the other outside.
 From Easter until October (weather permitting), the children have use of our swimming pool.

 Our House system enables healthy in-school competition.The annual Sports Day and Mini-Olympic events are also part of House competitions.

 St Paul’s has a long history of sporting success.
-Each year, the school competes in many inter-school events and competitions and are proud to have retained the title of overall District Sports Champions for the fifteenth consecutive year.
+Each year, the school competes in many inter-school events and competitions and are proud to have retained the title of overall District Sports Champions for the eighteenth consecutive year.

 Sports Premium Grant

 Since September 2013, the government has provided additional funding to schools to improve provision of PE and sport.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
 Details of how we used this funding in 2016 – 2017 can be found below.